Nick Dasovic

 Nick Robert Dasovic (born December 5, 1968) is a Canadian former professional soccer player who played as a midfielder.
+He is currently an assistant coach for Detroit City FC.

 He began his career with Croatian club HNK Segesta in 1988, followed by short stints at NK Dinamo Zagreb and NK Zagreb.
 He moved back to his homeland in 1991, playing first for North York Rockets, then the newly formed Montreal Impact in 1993.
 In 1995, he joined Vancouver 86ers before returning to Europe briefly to play for Stade Briochin.
 Another period with Vancouver 86ers in 1996 was followed by a short stint in Sweden with Trelleborgs FF.
 He finished his playing career with Scottish club St Johnstone, with whom he spent six years and made over 100 league appearances.
 He won promotion to the Scottish top flight in his first season in Perth.